optiv/ScareCrow/README.md

 ## Delivery
 The deliver command line argument allows you to generate a command or string of code (in the macro case) to remotely pull the file from a remote source to the victim’s host.
 These delivery methods include:
 * Bits – This will generate a bitsadmin command that while download the loader remotely, execute it and remove it.
+This delivery command is compatible Binary, Control, Excel and Wscript loaders.
 * HTA – This will generate a blank HTA file containing the loader.
 This option will also provide a command line that will execute the HTA remotely.
+This delivery command is compatible Control and Excel loaders.
 * Macro – This will generate an Office macro that can be put into an Excel or Word macro document.
 When this macro is executed, the loader will be downloaded from a remote source and executed, and then removed.
+This delivery command is compatible Control, Excel and Wscript loaders.

 ## To Do